Organize a Show - LIVE

 - Publicity: Tom will draft a poster and/or email for you to send out to your list.

 - Typically, the host will provide overnight accommodations for 1-2 nights.

 - If your living room has good acoustics, you may not need to provide a sound system, but be prepared to arrange for a small system if you think your space would benefit.
 Tom, like most musicians does not travel with his own sound equipment when touring.

 - Light refreshments are always a draw or the ideas mentioned above.

 - Collecting pre-paid donations via a check to Tom Neilson.
 If you have limited space, we strongly suggest an RSVP with a pre-pay for the seat.
-In our experience, people who RSVP but have not committed $$$, are often no-shows.
+In our experience, people who RSVP but have not committed $$$, are often (about 20%) no-shows.
 This means you may have turned people away who could have attended.
 The performer receives the gate (all the pre-paid donations) unless other arrangements are made.
 If you are also raising money for a cause, having a voluntary donation basket might work to pass around at intermission.
 If there are late RSVP’s who did not have time to send a check, be sure to set up a small table and basket with someone to collect as folks come in the door, referring to a printed list of who has paid and who has not.
 It is important to get people’s donations as they arrive.
 This is standard procedure for a concert.
 Your living room is now a professional venue like any theater.
 But it still maintains its intimacy.

 - Send a reminder a few days before the show to those who have RSVP’d.
 You might include parking information.